AJWyman1/HTML-CSS-Connect4/README.md

 - Responsive design for various screen sizes
 - Pure HTML and CSS implementation
 - Player vs. Player mode
+- Animated puck drops

 ## Link to Live Version
 You can try out the game by visiting the [live version here](https://ajwyman1.github.io/HTML-CSS-Connect4/).

 ## Inspiration
 The inspiration for this project came from a desire to explore the capabilities of HTML and CSS without relying on JavaScript.
 It was a fun challenge to see how far these technologies could be pushed to create a fully functional game.
-This project serves as a demonstration of the creative possibilities and the potential of HTML and CSS in web development.

 ## TODO
 - Explore adding a bot for single-player mode.